ZeroOrI/UpdatingWiki/readme.md

 **Kiyotaka then asks Hirata for a favour and hands him a piece of paper.
 Hirata accepts his request and tells Kiyotaka that he knows the identity of the last VIP student from Class D.** [35](#35change)

 **Kiyotaka then proceeds down to the lowest level on the ship, to an area prohibited from students but isn't locked, where generally no one appears and phones have almost no reception.
 After observing, Kiyotaka then returns to the upper deck and make a call to Hirata.
 He then receives a message from Hirata, saying he's promised to meet Karuizawa at 4:00 PM and sends Kiyotaka information about Manabe.
 Kiyotaka then starts messaging anonymously to Manabe.
 He tells her that he is a classmate who also hates Karuizawa and wants to work together to get a revenge on her.
-Manabe is initially suspicious but eventually follows and asks about the plan.
-Kiyotaka sends her the map of the ship's lowest level and says that he will call Karuizawa there so Manabe can settle things with her.
-Kiyotaka also has another plan prepared in case he failed to convince Manabe through chat, by blackmailing her with the pictures he took when she and her friends confronted Karuizawa at the emergency stairwell, but the risks were high and he wanted to avoid drawing attention as much as possible.** [36](#36change)
+Manabe is initially suspicious but eventually follows and asks about the plan.** [36](#36change)

 **Karuizawa arrives early at the meeting point where she is supposed to meet Hirata.
 At 4 o'clock, Manabe and her friends also comes to the place, including Rika.
 Karuizawa notices them and starts trembling.
 Manabe tells Karuizawa to meet Rika and apologise to her.
 Karuizawa still insists that she didn't do anything wrong, but Manabe threatens her and tells her that she knew about Karuizawa being bullied.
-She wasn't .
+It wasn’t as though Manabe was highly perceptive or anything.
+She knew because Kiyotaka told her everything beforehand.
+He told her that Karuizawa had been cruelly bullied ever since childhood, also from his message she knew that Kei will be here at that time.
+That she harbored deep trauma.
 Karuizawa weakly denies and tries to escape, but Manabe grabs her hair and slams her to the wall.
 Manabe then starts beating Karuizawa up, even pressing Rika to join in, while Karuizawa keeps pleading them to stop and collapses in fear.
 Kiyotaka quietly leaves the scene and closes the door.** [37](#37change)

 **After Manabe and her friends have left, Kiyotaka enters and calls Karuizawa, who is still cowering on the ground.
 As she didn't expected to be there, Karuizawa becomes panicked.
 After a while, Kiyotaka asks if she's calmed down.
 Karuizawa wipes her tears and asks about Hirata.
 Kiyotaka says he's there in his place, since a teacher called Hirata away and Kiyotaka just happened to be with him in that time.
 Karuizawa says that Manabe and her friends caused the scene and warns him not to tell anyone about it.
 She also suggests him to get back at them since they're girls.
 Kiyotaka refuses as it would only escalate the situation further.
 Karuizawa mutters that Manabe and her friends would continue doing awful things to her.
 Kiyotaka tells her he understands that she wants to prevent it, since it would be terrible if things went back like in the old days.**